 What it takes to enter into a public health career

 The surest way to secure a career in public health is to obtain an advanced degree that is relevant to the field.
-The online Master of Public Health program from Regis College provides students and established professionals with the knowledge and expertise they need to pursue a range of career paths in public health.
+The online Master of Public Health program from Regis College provides students and established professionals with the knowledge, expertise, and technical skills they need to pursue a range of career paths in the public health space, from health administrators to maternal and child health advocates.

-Online MPH majors at Regis College choose from two distinct concentrations, Epidemiology or Health Policy and Management, which offer skill sets that align with different public health roles.
-The program’s foundational curriculum features courses on social and behavioral sciences, epidemiologic methods, and biostatistics, which are essential for those seeking a career in public health research.
+Online MPH majors at Regis College choose from two distinct concentrations, Epidemiology or Health Policy and Management, which offer skill sets that align with many different public health roles and areas of expertise.
+The program’s foundational curriculum features courses on social and behavioral sciences, methods in epidemiology, and biostatistics.
 Additionally, students interested in public health education and management will learn about health ethics and law, concepts in health administration, and contemporary issues in environmental health before ever having to select a specialization.
 No matter what your public health career goals are, Regis College’s online MPH can help you stand out in the field.

 Want to learn more about the online MPH degree program at Regis College?
 Contact us today for more information.